 You should receive a Form 1099-MISC from all payers for any services you provided that were in excess of $600 for the year., but this does not always happen.
 For example, if you were paid $450 for doing contract work for a client, the client is not mandated by the IRS to supply you with a 1099-MISC.
 Yet, this does not mean you are not responsible for claiming this income.
 In fact, the IRS requires self-employed individuals earning more than $400 for the year to file taxes on those earnings.
 So, even if you do not receive a 1099-MISC for work you’ve done, you still need to keep track of these payments in order to include them when you file your tax return.

-You do not always have to attach your a copy of your 1099-MISC to your tax return.
-The 2017 Instruction for IRS Form 1040 state (on page 77) that you only need to attach supplemental forms if federal taxes were withheld.
+You do not always have to attach a copy of your 1099-MISC to your tax return.
+Instructions for IRS Form 1040 state that you only need to attach supplemental forms if federal taxes were withheld.
 Because no federal income taxes or Social Security and Medical contributions are typically withheld from earnings reported on the Form 1099-MISC, you likely won't need to attach it to your return – only statements that prove withholding should be attached.
-But, if for some reason your 1099-MISC does show any federal or state withholding, you'll have to submit it attached to your IRS Form 1040 U.S. Individual Income Tax Return.
+But, if for some reason your 1099-MISC does show any federal or state withholding, you'll have to submit it attached to your IRS Form 1040, U.S. Individual Income Tax Return.

 If you do need to attach your 1099 to your tax return, make sure you do so correctly.
 Like with most things concerning the IRS, there are very specific rules and requirements regarding the way forms must be attached to your tax return.
 There is an Attachment Sequence No. located in the upper right corner of each schedule or form that lets you know in which order these forms must be attached.
 Supporting documents need to be arranged in the same order as the forms and schedules they are supporting.

 - Comstock/Comstock/Getty Images